August 2025 — Global Leverage & Risk Report

 14 July → 14 August comparisons

-Liquidation-checks Climbs 17.4% Amid July Hack Headlines
+Liquidation-Checks Accounted for 17.4% of Workflows Amid July Hack Headlines

 Source: First-party telemetry (share of total usage); public incident reports (July 9–15).